section-engineering-education/engineering-education/content/articles/how-to-write-efficient-python-code/index.md

 Note that we have to import `reduce` from `functools` before we can use it.

-The `map`, `filter` and `reduce` saves us time from creating our own list manipulation function.
+The `map`, `filter`, and `reduce` save us time from creating our list manipulation function.
 They are useful for many common cases.

 ### Conclusion
 I am glad that you have reached the end of this article, I implore you to start using all this concept you have been introduced within your next python project and check out how it does improve your efficiency as a developer.